Independence referendum is Scotland’s choice, says Jeremy Corbyn

 “No-one said founding a new party from scratch would be easy – but with a genocidal right-wing Labour government in power in Westminster and a stale SNP government running out of ideas in Holyrood, the need for Your Party in Scotland is clear – and this conference is just the start.”

-Mr Corbyn also spoke to BBC Radio Scotland’s Sunday Show where he said that the Labour Party is facing “enormous problems”.
+Mr Corbyn also spoke to BBC Radio Scotland’s Sunday Show where he said that the Labour Party is facing “enormous problems” relating to the Lord Mandelson scandal.

 He said: “Starmer is under enormous pressure and enormous stress.
 He’ll be very grateful that there’s a parliamentary recess coming up.
 I think he might just disappear for a few days or a week or something and then try and see what he can fight out of it.